 Since goals, deliverables, and measurements are negotiated in an effective employee performance evaluation, the employee and the supervisor are committed to achieving them.
 The written personal development goals are a commitment from the organization to assist the employee to grow in his or her career.

-- Employee performance evaluation provides legal, ethical, and visible evidence that employees were actively involved in understanding the requirements of their jobs and their performance.
+3. Employee performance evaluation provides legal, ethical, and visible evidence that employees were actively involved in understanding the requirements of their jobs and their performance.
 The accompanying goal setting, performance feedback, and documentation ensure that employees understand their required outputs.
 The goal of employee performance evaluation is to create accurate appraisal documentation to protect both the employee and the employer.

-In the event that an employee is not succeeding or improving in his job performance, the performance evaluation documentation can be used to develop a Performance Improvement Plan (PIP).
+In the event that an employee is not succeeding or improving his job performance, the performance evaluation documentation can be used to develop a Performance Improvement Plan (PIP).

 4. In many organizations, numeric rankings are used to compare an employee’s performance with the performance of other employees.
 Numeric ratings are frequent components of these systems, too.

 5. The employee performance evaluation provides evidence of non-discriminatory promotion, pay, and recognition processes.
 This is an important consideration in training managers to perform consistent, regular, non-discriminatory employee performance evaluations.
 You want to ensure equitable measurement of an employee's contribution to the accomplishment of work,

 The documentation of success and failure to achieve goals is a critical component of the employee performance evaluation process.

 While employee performance evaluation systems take many forms from organization to organization, these are the components that organizations are most likely to include.
 Some are more effective than others.

 But the goals for the employee performance evaluation system, or the appraisal process, or the performance management process are similar.
 The differences appear in the approach and the details.
 And, that can make all of the difference in how the performance evaluation system is perceived by and carried out by employees.